 Meanwhile, Detroit’s three commercial casinos did well month-to-month considering that August had one fewer full weekend than July.

-The figures for the online Michigan sportsbooks as well as iGaming have not been reported for August; those will be submitted later in September.
+The figures for the online Michigan sports betting as well as iGaming have not been reported for August; those will be submitted later in September.

 Michigan Retail Sports Betting Breakdown

 In sports wagering, the August combined retail sports betting handle was just over $11 million, which was a 41.7% drop from July ($18.86 million).